-CATCH: A method for dynamically detecting CCD
+7 CATCH: A method for dynamically detecting CCD

-A practical dynamic implementation of a DAC or a UCC requires a hardware mechanism for detecting cache-content-duplication.
+A hardware implementation of a DAC or a UCC instruction cache requires a mechanism for detecting and remembering duplicate relations.
 Specifically, this mechanism given the starting PC and mask of a valid block that caused a cache miss, should return whether there is a duplicate in the cache and the starting PC of the duplicated block.
-This Chapter presents a method for dynamically detecting CCD.
+This section presents a method for dynamically detecting CCD.
 We will refer to this mechanism as CATCH.
+Recall that valid blocks in instruction caches are identified with their starting PC and a bit mask provided by the branch predictor (see Section 3).